jnlon/jhttpd/README.md

 # jhttpd
-jhttpd is an HTTP 1.1 compatible server written in Java, supporting threads, CGI, logging, and a simple text-file base configuration scheme.
-It also has includes a separate program "putpostget" to test various http actions.
+jhttpd is an HTTP 1.1 compatible web server written in Java, supporting threads, CGI, logging, and a simple text-file based configuration scheme.
+It also includes a separate program "putpostget" to test various http methods.

 This program was created in 2014 for a school project.
 Considering this, I would not recommend using this program for anything other than as an example